sbingler/http-extensions/draft-ietf-httpbis-rfc6265bis.md

     2. Let hostA be A's host, and hostB be B's host.

-        1. If hostA equals hostB and hostA's registrable domain is non-null, return true.
+        1. If hostA equals hostB and hostA's registrable domain is null, return true.

         2. If hostA's registrable domain equals hostB's registrable domain and is non-null, return true.

-2. If A and B are both the same origin, return true.
+2. If A and B are both the same globally unique identifier, return true.

 3. Return false.